conmaol/maglocunus/AI/LLMs/alammar2024/tokens-and-embeddings.md

 - Spaces appear to be token separators.
 - Punctuation markers are separate tokens.
 - Words are broken up inconsistently – `garden ing`, `apolog izing`, `trag ic`, `m ish ap`, `Exp lain`, `happened`.
 - Suffix tokens have a special hidden character at the beginning.
+- The tokeniser contains a <mark>table</mark> containing all the tokens it knows with their token IDs.

 Back up to: [Top](#)